sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

   which wouldn't need to know any details of the sigsnum request api (it would need to know the log's key hash, though, to verify the signature).

+### Using fixed token

+One issue that has been brought up in discussion, is that maybe there's no need to let the envelope signature include the actual message, and instead use a fixed token.
+E.g., submitter could sign the concatenation of a random nonce/salt with the log's key hash, and submit the values (public key, domain, nonce, signature) with the request to the log.
+This is a fixed token, and if we go this way, we may want to revisit the HTTP option.
+We could fit it in HTTP basic authorization, with either the domain or the public key as the user name, and the rest packaged as a the user password.

 ### HTTP-header envelope